Lundalogik/field-samples/API/adding-attachments.md

     const files = [...event.target.files];

     if (files.some(isFileToLarge)) {
-      throw 'One of the files is to large';
+      throw 'One of the files is too large';
     }

     Promise.all(files.map(createFileEntity)).then(attachments => {